Get the newsletter.

 Instructions

-For the Roasted Green Chile Peppers
+Roast the Green Chile Peppers

 • Place the peppers in a paper bag.
 Fold the bag tightly closed, and let the hot, blistered peppers steam for about 10 minutes.